mhassan72/event-driven-assistant/README.md

 ## 🎯 Orchestration System

-The application features a sophisticated orchestration system built on Firebase Realtime Database that coordinates all workflows and operations:
+The application features a sophisticated orchestration system built on real-time database technology that coordinates all workflows and operations:

 ### Key Components
 - **Central Orchestrator**: Coordination hub for AI tasks and credit operations